Can you clean a computer keyboard in a dishwasher?

 - If you want a more extensive clean under the keys remove each of the keys and wash just the keyboard.

-After the keyboard has been washed shake the keyboard to allow excessive amounts of water to drain out, tip the keyboard upside down so it is laying on the keys, and let the keyboard dry for seven days.
+After the keyboard has been washed, shake it to allow excessive water to drain out.
+Then tip the keyboard upside down so it is laying on the keys, and let the keyboard dry for seven days.